SumantK561/udhyam_msme_extractor/Readme.md

 - Append-only batch manifest (`manifest.jsonl`)
 - Checkpoint-based resume at the batch level
 - Fail-closed on orphaned artifacts (CSV present but no manifest entry → hard stop)
+- SHA-256 checksum computed on every batch CSV and stored in the manifest; verified on resume
 - State-level and run-level reconciliation (API totals vs. persisted records)
 - Durable run summary artifact (`run_summary.json`) written atomically at end of every run
 - Per-execution log file